-Term Definition The Act Local Government Act 1989 Best Value Outcome Best value outcomes in procurement involves the selection of goods, services and works while considering some or all of the following: contribution to the advancement of Council's priorities; environmental, local and social sustainability benefits; non-cost factors such as fitness for purpose, quality, service and support; and cost related factors including whole-of-life costs and transaction costs associated with acquiring, using, holding, maintaining and disposing of the goods, services and works.
-Commercial in Confidence Information that, if released, may prejudice the business dealings of a party e.g. prices, discounts, rebates, profits, methodologies and process information, etc. Consultancy A service that facilitates decision making through: provision of expert analysis and advice; or development of a written report or other intellectual outputs.
-Consultancy does NOT include: building and works design, construction and related services including fit out; research or project management where recommendations are not provided; routine accounting, audit and taxation services that provide advice on day to day issues; and routine legal services (conveyancing, document drafting and litigation services).
-Note: the Consultancy definition is that provided by the Department of Treasury and Finance, Guidance note to Financial Reporting Direction (FRD) 22H Consultancy Register A register that records all procurement arrangements for Consultancy engagements exceeding \$20,000.
-Construction Supplier Register (CSR) Construction Supplier Register (CSR) is a pre-qualification scheme for building and construction industry Contractors and Consultants.
+Term Definition The Act Local Government Act 2020 Best Value Outcome Best value outcomes in procurement involves the selection of goods, services and works whilst considering some or all of the following: contribution to the advancement of Council's priorities; environmental, local and social sustainability, and gender equality benefits; non-cost factors such as fitness for purpose, quality, service and support; and cost related factors including whole-of-life costs and transaction costs associated with acquiring, implementing, using, holding, maintaining and disposing of the goods, services and works.
+Commercial in ConfidenceInformation that, if released, may prejudice the business d of a party and may include prices, discounts, rebates, profi methodologies and process information.
+Consultancy A service that facilitates decision making through: provision of expert analysis and advice; or development of a written report or other intellectual outputs.
+For clarity, Consultancy does NOT include: building and works design, construction and related services including fit out; research or project management where recommendations are not provided; routine accounting, audit and taxation services that provide advice on day to day issues; and routine legal services (conveyancing, document drafting and litigation services).
+Note: This Consultancy definition is aligned with the Department of Treasury and Finance, Guidance note to Financial Reporting Direction (FRD) 22H.
+Construction Supplier Register (CSR) The Construction Supplier Register (CSR) is a pre-qualification scheme for building and construction industry Contractors and Consultants.
 The CSR is administered by the Department of Transport (DOT) for and on behalf of State Government.
 Contract A written agreement via an offer and acceptance between Council and a supplier that gives rise to legal rights and obligations.
 Contractor A supplier engaged to provide goods, services or works.